 Furthermore.
 We can rule out certain human testimony; we’re exaggerators, constructivists and outright liars.
 We’ve good reason to be skeptical of claims without verification.
 If we sincerely believe that unicorns can fly, we might well witness flying unicorns.
 These are phenomena of non-skeptical minds.
 People who believe in the supernatural are more likely to believe in UFOs, ghosts, the paranormal and other forms of fantasy; their threshold to belief is low.
 These events appear to the mind as a huge subjective self-created mystical/conceptual event and not as a direct sober apprehension of the really-real which with some effort we could realize many events as a scientific impossibility.
 Skeptics don’t see ghosts for the same reason that atheists aren’t easily drawn into cults.

-What as spectators we were obliged to check centuries ago, and what we are duty-bound to check now in the 2000s is different in kind.
+What as spectators we were obliged to check centuries ago, and what we are duty-bound to check now in 2022 is different in kind.
 Information is almost free.
 Knowledge requires only the payment of hard work.
 Unlike yesteryears, you aren’t entitled to believe what you want.
 If you can’t prove you were visited by aliens, you must refrain from your belief.
-If they land tomorrow and shake the hand of Barrack Obama, doing a press conference on the steps of the White House, your story becomes more plausible though not necessarily true.
+If they land tomorrow and shake the hand of President Biden, doing a press conference on the steps of the White House, your story becomes more plausible though not necessarily true.
 Are you so important among 7 billion people that Jesus, Muhammad, the angel Gabriel or ET come to you personally and not to everyone else?
 If you see ghosts, you’ve a conduit to the other world.
 If you can read the future, but live in poverty; you’re our savior.
 If you’re a brilliant avatar, but modest enough to read only the holy books, you’re courageous beyond mere mortals.

 The gig is up.
 Flying saucers can’t make you important, nor banshees or talking snakes, only earnest honest mental labor, learning the facts and relaying the stone-cold sober information so that we may all thrive together.
-You’re overweight, smoking, under-motivated, over-spent and looking for a disease to equal your pain that you might find some solace.
-Get out of your funk; give those bibles to the wastebasket and pick up, The Primal Blueprint, Wheat Belly, Grain Brain, The Paleo Diet, Salt Sugar Fat, Warrior Diet, Why We Get Fat, Fat Chance, Omnivore's Dilemma, The Vitamin D Solution, Fast Food Nation, The Art and Science of Low Carbohydrate Living, Death By Food Pyramid, Big Fat Surprise.
+You’re overweight, smoking, under-motivated, over-spent and looking for a addiction to equal your pain that you might find some solace.
+Get out of your funk; give those bibles to the wastebasket and pick up, The Primal Blueprint, Wheat Belly, Grain Brain, The Paleo Diet, Salt Sugar Fat, Warrior Diet, Why We Get Fat, Fat Chance, Omnivore's Dilemma, The Vitamin D Solution, Fast Food Nation, The Art and Science of Low Carbohydrate Living, Death By Food Pyramid, and Big Fat Surprise.
 Earn a life in the modern world – there are thousands of brilliant books – none of them guaranteed by divine inspiration or inexorable inevitable economic laws.

 The lonely voice of humankind stretches out into the night and his reason creates religion.
 The collective and the individual are at odds.
 Our personalities find this conflict hard to reconcile.
 Unsupportable faith is better than permanent death; better to suppress the voice of reason.
 They say that a good soul will avoid it at all costs.
 Wishful thinking gives us comfort, but with a price-tag of having to embrace the irrational.
 This is our plight: our minds need an arbitrator and will take any instrument except reason as the judge.
 However, reason, like love is the only real treasure.
 Trouble is that we’ll create a hell rather than give up the idea of a heaven; perhaps the time has come to cast off illusion, accept reason and learn to live with earthbound mortality.
-If we did, I think we’d be less likely to spare ourselves our myths and thus live a better life.
+If we did, I think we’d be less likely to spare ourselves our myths and thus we would live a better life.

-© 2017 - E. A. St. Amant
+© 2022 - E. A. St. Amant